headsnet/domain-events-bundle/README.md

 Then, in `kernel.TERMINATE` event, a listener automatically publishes the domain event on to the `messenger.bus.event` event bus for consumption elsewhere.

+### Deferring Events Into The Future

+If you specify a future date for the `DomainEvent::occurredOn` the event will not be published until this date.

+This allows scheduling of tasks directly from within the domain model.

+### Replaceable Events (Future)

+If an event implements `ReplaceableDomainEvent` instead of `DomainEvent`, recording multiple instances of the same event for the same aggregate root will overwrite previous recordings of the event, as long as it is not yet published.

+For example, say you have an aggregate _Booking_, which has a future _ReminderDue_ event.
+If the booking is then modified to have a different date/time, the reminder must also be modified.
+By implementing `ReplaceableDomainEvent`, you can simply record a new _ReminderDue_ event, and providing that the previous _ReminderDue_ event had not been published, it will be removed and superseded by the new _ReminderDue_ event.

 ### Messenger Component